jaredkrinke/log/content/posts/programming-languages/future-proof-languages-3.md

 | Lua | 1 MB | 1 KB | 1 MB | Yes | Unnecessary |

 ## SDK size
-Just looking at SDK size, Rust is an outlier.
-Even compared to a similarly complex language like C++, the Rust SDK is absolutely huge.
-At the moment, I don't know why the SDK is so big.
-Even after allowing for a build tool, custom linker, and standard library, the Rust SDK is disappointingly heavy.
-This unfortunately matches my [previous experience with Rust on Windows](rust-first-experience.md). **Update**: Using the "minimal" profile, the SDK was closer to 650 MB for native compilation and another 150 MB for cross-compilation.

 Obviously, it's not fair to compare the compile-to-native languages to scripting languages, but comparisons within each category seem appropriate.
+Rust is big (especially if using Microsoft's linker, etc.).
 Go is the second largest, but it comes with some impressive features: the ability to trivially cross-compile and [a large standard library](https://pkg.go.dev/std).
 Go's offering seems on par with C#, but with a better "compile to native code" story (and, obviously, larger differences in the programming languages themselves).

-Zig is larger than I expected for a simple language, but it can cross-compile for different architectures (similar to Go), and [Zig can even compile C/C++ code](https://zig.news/kristoff/compile-a-c-c-project-with-zig-368j), so it's arguably worth the footprint.
+Zig is larger than I expected for a simple language, but it can cross-compile for different architectures (similar to Go), and [Zig can even compile C/C++ code](https://zig.news/kristoff/compile-a-c-c-project-with-zig-368j), so it's arguably worth the footprint (and the download is actually quite small).

 Looking at interpreted languages, the results are pretty similar except for Tcl and Lua (both of which don't come with much of a standard library).

 ## "Hello, world!" program size
-The Go binary shows one of Go's weaknesses -- it's compiled to native, but it has to include the entire runtime in each binary.
+The Go binary shows one of Go's weaknesses -- it's compiled to native, but it has to include the runtime in each binary.
 This isn't a deal-breaker for me, so I'm not too concerned.

 I *am* curious why the Zig binary is so large, but I haven't investigated any further yet.
 Given that Zig supports "freestanding" binaries, I'm sure it's possible to create minimal binaries with Zig.